inaos/iron-array-python/DEVELOPMENT_GUIDELINES.md

 * Use [Python with pleasure](https://github.com/arogozhnikov/python3_with_pleasure)
   guidelines.
 They bring insightful advices on coding for modern Python 3.
-* Use Black as an automatic formatter: https://black.readthedocs.io/en/stable/
+* Use Black as an automatic formatter: https://black.readthedocs.io/en/stable/ For automatically run Black before each commit, do `pre-commit install` in the root directory.
 * Remember: PEP 8 is the definite reference.

 ### Be proactive and avoid runtime warnings